PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Add Non-Slip Deck Padding

 This is the single most important modification you can make.
 Dogs' paws weren't designed for slippery plastic surfaces, and watching them scramble for grip is both heartbreaking and dangerous.
+The right kayak traction pads provide confidence for your dog and prevent accidents when they shift positions.

 What You'll Need: